 Our independent directors receive an annual fee of \$50,000.
 They also receive \$5,000 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting and \$5,000 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting.
 In addition, the chairman of the audit committee receives an annual fee of \$10,000 and each chairman of any other committee receives an annual fee of \$5,000 for their additional services, if any, in these capacities.
-For the three months ended March 31, 2020 and 2019, the Company recognized directors' fees expense of \$0.1 million and \$0.1 million, respectively.
+For the three and six months ended June 30, 2020, the Company recognized directors' fees expense of \$0.1 million and \$0.2 million, respectively.
+For the three and six months ended June 30, 2019, the Company recognized directors' fees expense of \$0.1 million and \$0.2 million, respectively.
 No compensation is expected to be paid to directors who are "interested persons" of the Company, as such term is defined in Section 2(a)(19) of the 1940 Act.
-Effective April 1, 2020, the Company's independent directors have agreed to waive 20% of the fees due to them for the remainder of the fiscal year ending December 31, 2020 due to the impact of COVID-19.
+Effective April 1, 2020, the Company's independent directors have agreed to waive 20% of the fees due to them for the remainder of the fiscal year ending December 31, 2020 due to the impact of the COVID-19 pandemic.